guitarc123/guitarc123.github.io/README.md

 # Philip Chaplin - Machine Learning| Data Engineer |Data analyst

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains the complete template for a professional, one-page Machine Learning| Data Engineer |Data analyst portfolio.

 ## About This Portfolio Template